krolique/project_euler/docs/algorithms/binary-search.rst

 terminate the procedure by returning [Step 6] 5 as the index at which the value exists.

-Example #4 where the value if in the left half the array
+Example #4 where the target is in the left half the array

 Initial parameters::